 - Udon Thani, which sits near the border with Laos and the Mekong River and is home to the magical Red Lotus Sea

-- Roi Et is an attractive small city in the center of the region, where you find a huge observation tower and Thailand’s tallest standing Buddha.
+- Roi Et is an attractive small city in the region’s center, where you find a huge observation tower and Thailand’s tallest standing Buddha.

 Thailand Off the Beaten Path

 Want to go even further off Thailand’s beaten path?
 While having only 10 days will constrain you somewhat, you’ll have no shortage of destinations.

 Some travelers will choose a truly castaway island chain, such as Trat near Cambodia or Trang in the far south of the Andaman Sea near Malaysia.

 Others will head (literally) for the hills, whether for the ones in Kanchanaburi, about two hours west of Bangkok or to Tak in central Thailand near the border of Myanmar.

 How Much Do You Need for 10 Days in Thailand?